Quantum Simulation of Light-Front Parton Correlators: Space-time Wilson loops: definition

 \section{Space-time Wilson loops: definition}

-As already mentioned in the motivation, the main goal of this paper is the investigation of quantum algorithms for the simulation of operators non-local in time and space, in particular space-time Wilson loops.
-In that regard we consider here pure gauge theory, in which we can develop the key features of the algorithm without introducing further complications (such as the hadronic state, matter fields, etc.).
+The primary goal of this paper is the investigation of quantum algorithms for the simulation of operators non-local in time and space, a vital step for the calculation of hadronic matrix elements.
+In particular, the focus will be on space-time Wilson loops.
+For simplicity, a pure gauge theory will be considered, in which we can develop the key features of the algorithm without introducing further complications (such as the hadronic state, matter fields, etc.).
 The discussion of the algorithm for other hadronic quantities, such as PDFs, will be pursued in the future.

 In fact, space-time Wilson loops are very relevant matrix elements by themselves as well, in the context of nucleon structure and in particular for TMDs.
 For instance, a Wilson loop along both light-cone directions, the so-called ``TMD soft function'', determines the non-perturbative anomalous dimension which controls the rapidity evolution of the TMDs (see, e.g., Refs.~\cite{Echevarria:2015byo,Vladimirov:2020umg}).
 Also, a Wilson loop along one light-cone direction can be related to gluon TMDs at high energy, or the so-called small-$\xi$ limit (see, e.g., Refs.~\cite{Boer:2015pni,Boer:2016xqr}).